spang-lab/TenSIR/README.md

 ### Generating points

 To exactly reproduce our results, one should use the [generate-points.py] script.
-For example to generate 1000 points using HMC sampling, for month March (3) in run number 0 with 16 threads do:
+For example, to generate 1000 points using HMC sampling for month March (3) in run number 0 with 16 threads, do:

 ```bash
 python3 source/generate-points.py --sampling hmc --points 1000 --month 3 --run 0 --threads 16